Skip to content

 Green Roofing and Parking Requirements

-Your parking lot design may be required to meet green parking standards to maintain sustainable building certifications or city ordinances.
+Your parking lot design may need to meet green parking standards to maintain sustainable building certifications or city ordinances.
 Some possibilities for ensuring an environmentally responsible parking area include installing green energy sources such as solar panels or using mesh shade structures to eliminate urban heat islands.

 Below is a list of design codes and standards your design might need to comply with depending on the applicable laws or the property owner’s requirements.
 We also list accreditation and standard organizations you can work with to guide your parking lot design.